-On April 5, 2005, EPA designations under the PM2.5 NAAQS became effective, under which the region consisting of New Castle County in Delaware, Bucks, Chester, Delaware, Montgomery, and Philadelphia counties in Pennsylvania, and Burlington, Camden and Gloucester counties in New Jersey were collectively designated as a nonattainment area.
-This region is known as the Philadelphia-Wilmington, PA-NJ-DE PM2.5 Nonattainment Area.
+On April 5, 2005, EPA designations under the PM2.5 NAAQS became effective, under which the region consisting of New Castle County in Delaware, Bucks, Chester, Delaware, Montgomery, and Philadelphia counties in Pennsylvania, and Burlington, Camden, and Gloucester counties in New Jersey were collectively designated as a non-attainment area.
+This region is known as the Philadelphia-Wilmington, PA-NJ-DE PM2.5 Non-attainment Area.

 In December 2006, the EPA revised the 24-hour standard from 65 μ g/m3 to 35 μ g/m3.
-Three years later, in December 2009, the EPA designated the Philadelphia-Wilmington, PA-NJ-DE PM2.5 Nonattainment Area in nonattainment for the 24-hour standard.
+Three years later, in December 2009, the EPA designated the Philadelphia-Wilmington, PA-NJ-DE PM2.5 Non-attainment Area in non-attainment for the 24-hour standard.
 The October 2011 PM2.5 SIP's PM2.5 emission budget, calculated using the MOVES model, was found adequate for conformity purposes by the EPA in December 2013.

-On August 5, 2014, the EPA approved Delaware's request to re-designate to attainment of the Delaware portion of the Philadelphia-Wilmington, PA-NJ-DE PM2.5 Nonattainment Area for both the 1997 annual and the 2006 24-hour PM2.5 standards.
+On August 5, 2014, the EPA approved Delaware's request to re-designate to attainment of the Delaware portion of the Philadelphia-Wilmington, PA-NJ-DE PM2.5 Non-attainment Area for both the 1997 annual and the 2006 24-hour PM2.5 standards.
 The EPA simultaneously approved the New Castle County PM2.5 Maintenance Plan, which requires conformity analyses using motor vehicle emission budgets associated with the 1997 annual in the 2006 24-hour PM2.5 standards.
 The effective date of this final rule was September 4, 2014.

-Status of the Amended 2050 RTP and Amended FY 2023-2026 TIP
+Status of the 2050 RTP: 2023 Update and Amended FY 2023-2026 TIP

 As the regional transportation-planning agency for Cecil County, Maryland and New Castle County, Delaware, WILMAPCO is charged with authoring a long-range transportation plan with at least a 20-year planning horizon.
-The RTP presents recommendations for enhanced transportation efficiency and functionality, including the construction of new facilities, improved connectivity to multiple travel modes, and the enhancement of existing highway, transit, and bicycle/pedestrian facilities.
+The RTP presents recommendations for enhanced transportation efficiency and functionality including the construction of new facilities, improved connectivity to multiple travel modes, and the enhancement of existing highway, transit, and bicycle/pedestrian facilities.
 Transportation projects that address challenges faced by the region are identified in this plan and placed in the four-year TIP that corresponds to that project's development timetable.

-The FY 2023-2026 TIP and amended 2050 RTP were created by the WILMAPCO staff and member agencies.
-[DRAFT TEXT] The FY 2023-2026 TIP, amended 2050 RTP, and present conformity analysis were adopted by the WILMAPCO Council on May 12, 2022.
+The 2050 RTP: 2023 Update and Amended FY 2023-2026 TIP were created by the WILMAPCO staff and member agencies.
+The 2050 RTP: 2023 Update, Amended FY 2023-2026 TIP, and present conformity analysis were adopted by the WILMAPCO Council on March 9, 2023 [expected].